 Note: An official transcript that you purchase from UNC will be required to verify course completion for Steps 1 and 2.
 An unofficial transcript uploaded into your application will automatically disqualify you for this designation.

-Category 3: Attendance at at least two workshops
+Category 3: Attendance at at least two Office for Undergraduate research workshops

-- Attendance at two CRSP workshops (e.g. getting started in research, research ethics, literature/database searches, citation/reference management software, digital media, etc.).
+- Attendance at two CRSP workshops (e.g. research ethics, literature/database searches, citation/reference management software, digital media, etc.).

-Category 4: Presentation of your research.
+Category 4: Presentation of your research conducted at UNC-CH.
 This requirement can be fulfilled by presenting your research at one of the following:

 - Celebration of Undergraduate Research.